DanIsraelMalta/Matlab-files/README.md

 * linDependent.m - finds linearly dependent columns in a given matrix
 * danBuffer.m - partitions a vector into matrix whos columns are non-overlapping data segments ("frames") of a given length (zero padded if necessary)
+* logSpan.m - logarithmically grid's a given 1D region with required number of points
 * oneLinersLib.m - a library of usefull function handlers.

 ###dedicated graphical functions: